vascohq/jobs/backend/README.md

 ## Pointers

 The challenge is separated in levels and they become more complex over time, so you will probably have to re-use some code and adapt it to the new requirements.

-A good way to solve this is by writing [Clean Code](https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29), adding new layers of abstraction when they become necessary and possibly write tests so you don't break what you have already done.
+- A good way to solve this is by writing [Clean Code](https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29), adding new layers of abstraction when they become necessary and possibly write tests so you don't break what you have already done.

-Don't hesitate to write shameless code at first, and then refactor it in the next levels.
+- Don't hesitate to write shameless code at first, and then refactor it in the next levels.

-For higher levels we are interested in seeing code that is clean, extensible and robust, so don't overlook edge cases, use exceptions where needed.
+- For higher levels we are interested in seeing code that is clean, extensible and robust, so don't overlook edge cases, use exceptions where needed.
+- Organize code and files as it was a big production application

+## Data

-All levels shares the same data: `data/forecast.json`.
+All levels shares the same data: `data/targets.json`.
 Use it as you see fit to complete each level.
 ## Levels

 ### 1. Stats per month